 When presenting results, I have found it helpful to explain to the audience, in a sentence or two, the fundamental differences between open ended question and close ended questions.
 This helps them understand that these are not necessarily precise measurements, but measurements that require some interpretation relative to other questions in the survey and other information from qualitative research.
 Hence, that is why they need an analyst like you or me!

 Always think before designing a survey as to what your objective is.
-Scrutinize the objective, evaluate the positives and negatives of using open ended questions.
+Scrutinize the objective, evaluate the positives and negatives of using an open or closed answer for your survey.
 Try it by sending out to a selected database, analyze the results and plan improvements for the next round of surveys.

 Where can I see reports/collected data?